liesnikov/extensible-elaborator/paper/main.md

   }
 ```

-Additionally, there is a design choice to be made in the implementation of `Implicit A` and `deImp`.
+There is a design choice to be made in the implementation of `Implicit A` and `deImp`.
 One option is to turn them into a constructor and a projection of a record type, and the other is to make them computationally equivalent to `id`.
 In the former case, we need to manually unwrap them both in the pre-processor and during the constraint-solving, but since the head symbol is distinct we can guarantee that other solvers will not match on it, unless explicitly instructed to.
 In the latter case, one has to be cautious of the order in which the solvers are activated, particularly in the case of different search procedures, should they be implemented.
 However, in the example above it does not make a difference.

-Lastly, such a system can only support functions with "obvious" implicit arguments -- i.e. those that appear in syntactically.
+A limitation of this scheme is that we can only support functions with "obvious" implicit arguments -- i.e. those that appear syntactically in the declaration of the function.
 This is due to the fact that insertion of metavariables happens before any type information is available.
 For this reason Haskell-like impredicativity [@serranoQuickLookImpredicativity2020a] in type inference cannot be supported.
-If one wishes to support it a system like the one implemented by @kovacsElaborationFirstclassImplicit2020 seems more natural in our setting.
+If a more comprehensive support for implicit arguments is desired, our system could be extended with support for first-class implicits [@kovacsElaborationFirstclassImplicit2020].

 ## Type classes ## {#sec:case-typeclasses}

-Next, let us implement a plugin for type classes.
+Next, let us implement a plugin that adds support for type classes by means of instance arguments [@DevrieseP11-1].
-Same as for the implicit arguments in general, we rely here on a pre-processor to transform user-friendly syntax into simple declarations.
+As in the case for implicit arguments in general, we rely again on a pre-processor to insert placeholder arguments of type `Instance a` for each instance argument of type `a`.
-We do not focus on this part, since such a pre-processor does a simple local transformation.

-Let us now go through an example of the elaboration process for a simple term.
+Let us start by going through an example of the elaboration process for a simple term.
 For type classes we need a few declarations, listed below in Agda-like syntax:

 ```
 plus  :  {A : Type} -> {{PlusOperation A}}
      -> (a : A) -> (b : A) -> A

--- a semigroup on booleans, addition is OR instance BoolPlus : PlusOperation Bool where plus = orb
+instance BoolPlus : PlusOperation Bool where plus = orb
 ```